School Waste Study Released - Feb 2020

 The Take Action SC Environmental Education Partnership is dedicated to providing a program that informs, inspires and empowers students and teachers to protect and preserve the environment.

-Comprised of Coastal Carolina University, PalmettoPride, Keep South Carolina Beautiful and DHEC's Office of Solid Waste Reduction and Recycling, the partnership program offers lessons and support material, teacher workshops and classroom presentations to promote waste reduction, recycling, composting, litter prevention and sustainability.
+Comprised of Coastal Carolina University, PalmettoPride, S.C.
+Energy Office, University of South Carolina's Sustainable Carolina and DHEC's Office of Solid Waste Reduction and Recycling, the partnership program offers lessons and support material, teacher workshops and classroom presentations to promote waste reduction, recycling, composting, litter prevention and sustainability.

 Grant Funding for K-12 Schools